PayPal forecasts 2020 profit below estimates, shares fall

 REUTERS: PayPal Holdings Inc forecast full-year adjusted profit below analysts' expectations as it invests in technology to fend off competition in a crowded digital payments space, sending its shares down 4per cent.

-To tackle competition, PayPal has also been spending on savvy acquisitions such as its US$4 billion (3.04 billion pounds) purchase of shopping and rewards platform Honey last year, its largest ever.
+To tackle competition, PayPal has also been spending on savvy acquisitions such as its US$4 billion purchase of shopping and rewards platform Honey last year, its largest ever.

 Total operating expenses surged nearly 15per cent to US$4.16 billion in the fourth quarter.